 #3: No Man Knows the Season?

 The Word also tells us that God keeps nothing from His children.
 When asked about His speaking in parables, Jesus answered in Matt 13:11: “To you it has been given to know the secrets of the kingdom of heaven, but to them it has not been given.”
 Likewise in 1 Thes 5:4, we’re instructed that we “are not in darkness, brothers, for that day to surprise you like a thief.”
-Jesus also tells us the End Times will be like the days of Noah.
+Which day?
+The day of His return.
+Jesus also tells us the End Times will be like the days of Noah and of Lot, as I mentioned previously.
 Well, Noah knew the flood and destruction was coming.
 He wasn’t surprised by it.
 And Jesus also tells us that our eyes and ears are blessed because they see and hear (Matt 13:16).
 Yes, we’re to keep those eyes and ears open so that we can discern the season of His return.

 But what about the day and hour?
 Are we to know those as well?
-Well, clearly not, because only the Father will decide that.
+Well, yes and no. Only the Father will decide the exact time.
 It’s much like the tradition of a Jewish wedding.
 Upon being betrothed, the groom was to build a house for his bride.
 And only when the groom’s father was satisfied with that house was the groom instructed by his father to go get his bride.
+That said, Jesus made a curious comment in Mat 24:44, the end of this section of scripture about His return.
+He said, we wouldn’t know the hour of His return, with no mention of the day or date.
+Can we know the date?
+More on that to come.

-But there’s another aspect of this verse that isn’t widely taught.
+In reality, Jesus’ mention in Mat 24:36 about not knowing the hour or the day is a clue.
 There’s one Jewish holiday that this phrase pertains to.
 Yom Teruah—today called by its Persian name, Rosh Hashanah—was ordained by God to begin on the first day of the seventh month, Tishrei.
-It’s the only holy day to start on the first day of its month and it was to be a day of celebration, of blowing trumpets, and of feasting.
-No sacrifices were required.
+It’s the only holy day to start on the first day of its month, and it was to be a day of celebration, of blowing trumpets, and of feasting.

 Why is its being on the first day important?
 Well, each month began only upon the confirmation of the new moon.
 The Sanhedrin would send out watchmen into the hills to watch out for the moon, or its absence.
 Its hour could not be predicted, and because of that, it could fall on either of two days depending upon which side of 6pm—the start of a new day—it fell.
 When at least two watchmen returned to the Sanhedrin to confirm that it was the new moon, the High Priest, and only the High Priest, would announce the start of Yom Teruah.
 And he would announce it with the blowing of the trumpets, the shofar.